madisonsilver/SeedlingArchipelagoWorld/seedling/docs/en_Seedling.md

 ## What items and locations get shuffled?

 All upgrades, keys, totem shards, and seals are shuffled.
-If "Boss Checks" is enabled, boss kills are also locations, and corresponding Seals are added to the pool.
+If "Boss Locations" is enabled, boss kills are also locations, and corresponding Seals are added to the pool.

 ## Which items can be in another player's world?